This post may contain affiliate links. Read the full disclosure here.

 There are tons of options at local stores and on Amazon in terms of supplements.
-I found the gummes to be the easiest for all of us to take, including myself.
-They are easy on the tummy, and easy to remember.
+I found the gummies to be the easiest for all of us to take, including myself.
+They are easy on the tummy and easy to remember.
 Find one you like, and take it daily to really give your immune system the important nutrients it needs to function.
-Studies have proven to us over and over again the nutritional intake of a lactating mother affects the health of your baby, so what you take to boost your immune system is also boosting your babies.
+Studies have proven to us over and over again the nutritional intake of a lactating mother affects the health of your baby, so what you take to boost your immune system is also boosting your baby.

 Lastly, get your sleep:

 As a breastfeeding mama, this is probably the hardest because breastfeeding babies don’t really sleep through the night.
-But, with many of the school closures, if you are fortunate to not have to work, take it easy, take naps and sleep more than you might want too.
-Your immune stystem is basically built in your sleep.
+But, with many of the school closures, if you are fortunate to not have to work, take it easy, take naps and sleep more than you might want to.
+Your immune system is basically built in your sleep.